imodpasteur/shareloc-utils/README.md

 # ShareLoc Utilities

-Utility tools in Python for shareLoc.xyz
+Utility tools in Python for ShareLoc.xyz

 ## Features
  - Batch downloading datasets from the https://shareloc.xyz website